CharWS/season-of-discovery-bugs/.github/ISSUE_TEMPLATE/suggestion.md

 ---
 name:
-about: Request a change you'd like to see that was not there back in 2010
+about: Request a change you'd like to see
 title: "[#SomeChanges Suggestion]"
 labels: Suggestion
 assignees: ''